Skip to main content

 API

-To send Logs to GreptimeDB through Raw HTTP API, use the following information:
+To send logs to GreptimeDB through the raw HTTP API, use the following information:

 • URL: http{s}://<host>/v1/loki/api/v1/push